xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

   3. What do you think are the most important qualities for me to excel in this job?
   4. Do you have any Training program to help new members of the team get on board?

+  1. could you plese introduce the engineering team.
+I noticed that there are many famous Scientists, professors in machine learning and AI research at petuum.
+But what about the software engineering team.

+  2. I want to ask about your experience at petuum.
+I'm sure you have a lot of experience in other companies as well.
+But, I wanna know what is the most exciting part in working at service now compared to other companies.

+  2. i have research a little bit about